Taff Vale Railway: Dare Valley

 There was intensive mining activity in the hills to the south of Aberdare and the Vale of Neath Railway had already opened a branch there.
-In 1866 the Dare Valley Railway, incorporated 1863, was opened from Aberdare to the Bwllfa Colliery.
+In 1866 the Dare Valley Railway, incorporated by the Dare Valley Railway Act 1863 (26 & 27 Vict. c. clxxi), was opened from Aberdare to the Bwllfa Colliery.
 The line was worked by and leased to the TVR.

 Reaching Dowlais

 Iron production in South Wales peaked in 1871, after which the process was remorseless decline.
 An exception was at Dowlais, where the Bessemer process of steel making was instigated from 1865.
 This required a different quality of iron ore, not available locally, and the potential traffic flow of imported ore encouraged thoughts of improved railway connections.
 Several unsuccessful schemes were put forward, but a joint venture between the Rhymney Railway and the Great Western Railway (by now owner of the Taff Vale Extension line) resulted in the Taff Bargoed Joint Line.
 This opened on 10 January 1876 for goods and minerals from Taff Bargoed Junction, immediately west of Llancaiach station, to Dowlais.
 Passenger operation started on 1 February 1876.

-The Taff Bargoed Joint Line had been authorised in 1867 and there were certain protections in its Act for the Company, including running powers over it.
-In 1872 the Company presented a Parliamentary Bill to build on that, making a new railway to Llancaiach, with new connections to the Taff Vale Extension line.
+The Taff Bargoed Joint Line had been authorised in 1867 and there were certain protections in its act for the company, including running powers over it.
+In 1872 the company presented a parliamentary bill to build on that, making a new railway to Llancaiach, with new connections to the Taff Vale Extension line.
 The intention was to run to Dowlais over the Llancaiach line and the Taff Bargoed line.
 The Company already had access to Dowlais over the Dowlais Railway, but this route seemed more attractive, linking in the Navigation Colliery and possible traffic from the Taff Bargoed line itself.

 In fact, the terms of the running powers did not permit through running at Llancaiach and the TVR company's intentions were frustrated when the GWR declined the facility, so the Llancaiach branch was not brought into full use.